-In 2009, the organization received an endowment contribution of \$100,000.
-In the 2014 fiscal year, contributions to the endowment fund were \$5,000 (2013 - \$5,300) resulting in a cumulative balance as at March 31, 2014 of \$125,300 (2013 - \$120,300).
-Interest earned on the endowment contributions is restricted for the purposes of:
+In 2009, the organization received an initial endowment contribution of \$100,000 and additional contributions have been received since that time.
+In the 2017 fiscal year, contributions to the endowment fund were \$5,000 (2016 - \$nil) resulting in a cumulative balance as at March 31, 2017 of \$133,300 (2016 - \$128,300).
+Net investment income earned on the endowment contributions is restricted for the purposes of:

-- supporting bird conservation projects in Alberta; - providing an entrance scholarship to attend post secondary studies in natural sciences; and - providing an award to a volunteer with the organization for bird conservation and stewardship efforts.
+- Supporting bird conservation projects in Alberta; - Providing an entrance scholarship to attend post secondary studies in natural sciences; and - Providing an award to a volunteer with the organization for bird conservation and stewardship efforts.

-Investment income earned and recognized as revenue during the year on the endowment contributions total \$920 (2013 - \$2,808).
+Net investment income earned and recognized in operations for the year to fund these activities totals \$243 (2016 - \$2,881).

-10. Net Assets (continued)
+9. Net Assets (continued)